Witness: Walmart shooter seemed to target certain people

 Tuesday night’s violence in Chesapeake was the nation’s second high-profile mass shooting in four days.
 Bing was dead when officers reached the store in the state’s second-largest city.
 Authorities said he apparently shot himself.

 Police have identified the victims as Brian Pendleton, 38; Kellie Pyle, 52; Lorenzo Gamble, 43; and Randy Blevins, 70, who were all from Chesapeake; and Tyneka Johnson, 22, of nearby Portsmouth.
-They said the dead also included a 16-year-old boy whose name was being withheld because of his age.
+The dead also included a 16-year-old boy whose name was withheld because of his age, police said.

 A Walmart spokesperson confirmed in an email that all of the victims worked for the company.

-Another Walmart employee, Briana Tyler, has said that Bing appeared to fire at random.
+Another Walmart employee, Briana Tyler, has said Bing appeared to fire at random.

 “He was just shooting all throughout the room.
-It didn’t matter who he hit,” Briana Tyler, a Walmart employee, told the AP Wednesday.
+It didn’t matter who he hit,” Tyler told the AP Wednesday.

 The attack was the second major shooting in Virginia this month.
 Three University of Virginia football players were fatally shot on a bus Nov.
 13 as they returned from a field trip.
 Two other students were wounded.